-38. Do a neighborhood cleanup.
+39. Do a neighborhood cleanup.

-Not only is it a pleasant way to get your blood rushing, it also beautifies the area around you, not just for your enjoyment, but for the enjoyment of everyone.
-If you want to really get into it, invite people that live near you to get involved as well and make it an event.
+Not only is it a pleasant way to get your blood going, it also beautifies your neighborhood and the surrounding area, not just for your own enjoyment, but for everyone.
+If you want to really get into it, invite people that live near you to get involved as well and make an event out of it.

-39. Build some paper airplanes.
+40. Build some paper airplanes.

 Design and build a bunch of different paper airplanes, then have a competition in the back yard to see which one flies the best.
 This is a great way to use up some scrap paper, particularly old newspapers.
 You can easily turn it into a contest – the winner gets to pick what activity to engage in next, or gets to choose what you’re having for supper.

-40. Rearrange the furniture in a room.
+41. Rearrange the furniture in a room.

-41. Read an entertaining book.
+42. Read an entertaining book.

 Look around your house for a fun book to read, perhaps something loaned to you by a friend or something you received as a gift, and curl up and let yourself be sucked into the story.
 I’m a sucker for Stephen King novels – I can just pick up any one and quickly be sucked straight into the plot for a fun afternoon’s read.